Erpe: Landmarks

 The Van Der Biestmolen is at Dorpsstraat 3.
 It is an overshot watermill which is not protected and now functions as a wheat mill.

-Sint-Martinus Church can be found in Erpe, which belongs to deanery of Lede.
+Sint-Martinus Church in Erpe belongs to the deanery of Lede.

 Tourism

 Through Erpe runs the Molenbeekroute.
 The Molenbeekroute is a cycle track network, known primarily for the mills of the municipality Erpe-Mere and two brooks that can be found there, which both have the name Molenbeek (mill brook).

 Sport

-Erpe had two football clubs FC Edixvelde and FC Oranja Erpe at the Royal Belgian Football Association.
+Erpe had two football clubs, FC Edixvelde and FC Oranja Erpe, at the Royal Belgian Football Association.
 The national clubhouse of the motorcycle club Blue Angels in Belgium is in Erpe.